Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: The L infinity -norm, Main Theorem and the Proof

-We call $M_{\text{thin}}$ the thin part and it is a disjoint union of Margulis tubes and rank-$2$ cusps.
+We call $M_{\text{thin}}$ the thin part; it is a disjoint union of Margulis tubes and rank-$2$ cusps.
 When $H^1(M) \neq 0$, $\mu =0.29$ is a Margulis constant by \cite{culler2012margulis}.
-We first generalize [\citenum{bdNorms}, Theorem 4.1] to maximal cusp neighborhoods.
-Now fix one of the maximal cusp neighborhoods, $\mathcal{C'}$ and its boundary torus $\T' \coloneqq \{z=1\}$.
+We now generalize [\citenum{bdNorms}, Theorem 4.1] to maximal cusp neighborhoods.
+Take one such neighborhood $\mathcal{C'}$ and let its boundary torus be $\T' \coloneqq \{z=1\}$.
 By slightly shrinking the cusp neighborhood $\C'$, we obtain a smaller cusp neighborhood $\C$ whose boundary $\T$ is now based at $z=\sqrt{2}$.

-\begin{lem} Let $M$ be a cusped hyperbolic $3$-manifold, with a cusp neighborhood $\C$ and its boundary $\T$ described above.
+\begin{prop} Let $M$ be a cusped $3$-manifold, with a cusp neighborhood $\C$ and corresponding boundary $\T$ as described above.
 Denote the intrinsic diameter of $\T$ by $d$.
-Then we have for $\phi \in \lh$
+Then we have for $\phi \in \lh$,

-\end{lem} \begin{proof} When acting on functions, the sign convention for the Laplace-de Rham operator $\Delta_d$ and the Laplace-Beltrami operator $\Delta_b$ is the following: $\Delta_b = -\Delta_d$.
+\end{prop} \begin{proof} Recall that when acting on functions, the sign convention for the Laplace-de Rham operator $\Delta_d$ and the Laplace-Beltrami operator $\Delta_b$ is opposite: $\Delta_b = -\Delta_d$.
 For the proof of this lemma only, we reserve $\Delta$ for the Laplace-Beltrami operator $\Delta_b$.
 Using the Bochner technique [\citenum{jjRiemannianGeoAnalysis}, Theorem 4.5.1], we have